stefanbeller/debian-flare/README.md

 * pristine-tar
 pristine-tar is used to be able to rebuild an orig.tar.gz from the upstream branch.
 Thus I don't have to keep all upstream tarballs here
 * readme_first
-is basically here for the README file you are just reading :)
+only exists for the README file you are just reading :)

 If you want to build a flare package on your own, follow these steps:

 <pre>
 # clone the repo
-git clone git@github.com:hennr/debian-flare.git
+git clone git://github.com/hennr/debian-flare.git

 # ...
 cd debian-flare

-# make git follow the repo's branches locally
+# make git follow the relevant remote branches locally
 git checkout -b master origin/master git checkout -b upstream origin/upstream git checkout -b pristine-tar  origin/pristine-tar

-# move to master repo and build it!
+# checkout the master branch...
 git checkout master

-# build the package with the tool you prefer
+# ... and build the package with the tool of your choice
 git-buildpackage
 dpkg-buildpackage
 ...